OpenScienceLabs/opensciencelabs.github.io/content/blog/google-summer-of-code-week-4th-and-7th-midterm-evaluation/index.md

  <img src="GSoC-Vertical.png" width="400">

 As my Google Summer of Code journey continued, I found myself faced with an exciting yet daunting task: implementing a whole new build-system as an option for templates in the esteemed Open-Science Lab.
-This endeavor demanded meticulous planning, unwavering dedication, and the exploration of various build-systems, including Maturin, Hatchling, Scikit-build, and Pybuild.
+This endeavor demanded meticulous planning, unwavering dedication, and the exploration of various build-systems, including Maturin, Hatchling, Scikit-build, and `pybuild11`.

 In first week I started working on the issue called "Add Maturin as an option"